How Much Does House Cleaning Cost?

 Special Jobs for Licensed Professionals

 Some jobs are best suited to professional cleaning services.
 In some cases, licensed cleaning professionals are necessary for cleaning up after a disaster such as a burst pipe that flooded a basement or for cleaning out all the ductwork in an HVAC system.
+Some customers may simply feel more comfortable leaving tasks to someone who specializes in them, like hiring one of the best couch cleaning services to refresh a designer sofa.

-The Going Rate for House Cleaning: DIY vs. Hiring a Professional
+House Cleaning: DIY vs. Hiring a Professional

 - Get multiple quotes.
 Asking several companies to do a walk-through of their price lists is a great way to ensure a good value for the money.
+It’s also a good idea to get other quotes from professionals who specialize in certain tasks, such as the best carpet cleaning companies or best pool cleaning services.

 - Book regular cleanings.
 Cleaning services typically offer a discounted rate for regularly scheduled appointments, even if they are on a monthly basis.